Overview of the General Data Protection Regulation (GDPR)

 The processing of special category data is prohibited unless the data subject has given their explicit consent before processing begins or the processing is authorised by law, for example, to protect the interests of a data subject, to comply with employment legislation or for reasons of public interest.

 Personal data relating to criminal convictions and offences may only be processed under the control of an official authority.

 Where the GDPR applies

 The GDPR applies to the processing of personal data by controllers and processors in the EU, regardless of whether the processing takes place in the EU or not.
 The GDPR also applies to the processing of personal data of individuals in the EU by a controller or processor established outside the EU, where those processing activities relate to offering goods or services to EU citizens or the monitoring of their behaviour.

 Non-EU organisations processing the personal data of EU citizens must appoint a representative located in the EU.

 Supervision and enforcement

 Independent supervisory authorities

-Under the current Irish legislation, the Data Protection Commissioner is responsible for supervising data protection in Ireland.
+Under current Irish legislation, the Data Protection Commissioner is responsible for supervising data protection in Ireland.
 Under the GDPR, each member state will have one or more independent public authorities responsible for monitoring the application of the Regulation.
-In Ireland, under the Data Protection Bill 2018, the Data Protection Commissioner is to be replaced with a Data Protection Commission.
+In Ireland, under the Data Protection Act 2018, the Data Protection Commissioner has been replaced with a Data Protection Commission.

 Each supervisory authority will: